Piwimau/TriSpell/README.md

 | Iterative Optimized Matrix | ++         | Even more advanced implementation that makes use of an important optimization: For calculating the edit distance at a certain position, only the previous and current row of edit distances are ever needed.
 This usually reduces the memory footprint and runtime even further in comparison to the full matrix algorithm.                   |

-For more details on the individual algorithms see [this article](https://en.wikipedia.org/wiki/Levenshtein_distance) from Wikipedia, which also contains useful pseudocode I used as reference for the implementation.
+For more details on the individual algorithms see [this article](https://en.wikipedia.org/wiki/Levenshtein_distance), which also contains useful pseudocode I used as reference for the implementation.

 In addition to the algorithms, the user can choose from three different levels of accuracy.
 While the specific implementation (i. e., the maximum edit distance per level) may be subject to